WTJEE/mongo-configs/.github/wiki/Best-Practices.md

 - Treat every API call as asynchronous.
 Chain continuations with `thenAccept`/`thenCompose` or reschedule on your main thread executor.
 - Never block on `CompletableFuture#get` in the server thread; it can freeze the tick loop.
+- `Messages.View#get/format/list` call `CompletableFuture#join`.
+Only use the view from worker threads or after you have preloaded data.
 - Prefer batching reloads with `reloadAll()` during scheduled maintenance instead of hammering the database per-request.

 ## Schema management

 - Keep POJOs small and focused.
 Split unrelated concerns into separate classes and collections.
+- Prefer the ID-based helpers (`getConfigOrGenerate(id, ...)`) for high-cardinality data such as players or arenas so each record stays isolated.
-- Use `@SupportedLanguages` only for languages you actually serve—extra entries trigger unnecessary lookups.
+- Use `@SupportedLanguages` only for languages you actually serve-extra entries trigger unnecessary lookups.
 - Version large structural changes by renaming the `@ConfigsFileProperties` value so you can migrate old data gradually.

 ## Performance tuning